Expert, unbiased advice for buying the best window AC unit, wall air conditioner, portable AC unit, or mini-split air conditioner for your home.

 Timer.
 Timers are a simpler and less costly alternative to programmable thermostats.
 Just set the time you want the AC to start or stop.
 Timers let you come home to a house that already is cool without continuously running the air conditioner while you’re away.

 Before shopping, measure the dimensions of the room you want to cool.
-Multiply the length by the width to get the square footage of living space.
-Then, match the room size with the BTU rating, which should be printed on the product box.
+Multiply the room’s length by its width to get the square footage of living space.
+Then, match the room size with the BTU rating, typically printed on the product box.

 Room air conditioners operate at 5,000 to 24,000 BTU per hour; 12,500-BTU units are considered large.
 Expect the cost of the air conditioner to increase as the BTU rating goes up.

 Small room air conditioners generally operate at 5,000 to 7,000 BTU per hour and can adequately cool 100 to 300 square feet.